-Tokai's common stock trades under the symbol "TKAI" on The NASDAO Global Market and has been publicly traded since September 17, 2014.
+Tokai's common stock trades under the symbol "TKAI" on The NASDAQ Global Market and has been publicly traded since September 17, 2014.
 On December 21, 2016, the last trading day prior to the Tokai board of directors' approval of the Otic Transaction, the reported closing price of the Tokai common stock was \$1.01 per share.
-On , 2017, the latest practicable trading date before the filing of this proxy statement, the reported closing price of the Tokai common stock was \$ per share.
-Because the price of Tokai common stock is subject to fluctuation, the market value of the shares of Tokai common stock that Otic shareholders will be entitled to receive pursuant to the terms of the Share Purchase Agreement may increase or decrease.
+On closing price of the Tokai common stock was \$1.01 per share.
+Secause the price of Tokai common stock is subject to fluctuation, the market value of the shares of Tokai common stock that Otic shareholders will be entitled to receive pursuant to the terms of the Share Purchase Agreement may increase or decrease.